hughperkins/cltorch/README.md

 * Please raise an issue for any operations etc which you particularly need, or you feel are not working for some reason.
 * (Ditto for any build errors)

+# Guidelines for contributors

+You might or might not find [ContributorGuidelines.md](doc/ContributorGuidelines.md) useful.
+Anyway, it is there if you want to see my own thoughts and ideas on how to approach cltorch development, and cutorch-porting.

 # Recent changes

 * 15th-17th June: